Feb 2021

 Equipment

-Raw Materials and Packaging Materials
+Raw and Packaging Materials

 All raw materials should be well organized and correctly labeled along with packaging materials to prevent mix-up with any products.
+These labels must contain batch/lot information so that they can be traced at any point in the manufacturing process.

 Production